-I hope you found my last video about 10x-ing (not 2 or 3x-ing) your goals to be useful.
+I hope you found our last conversation about how to 10x your goals to be useful.
 Because for the intelligent, sophisticated, experienced, nuanced business appraisers and advisors we’re supposed to be, we are kind of stuck in our ways! #differentiationthroughinnovation

 On to this week.
 This is a conversation about pricing.
 And why do we struggle to price the value of a business valuation?
 Or a forensic accounting assignment?
 Or the mother of all unknowns, a litigation support engagement?